Supermassive Black Hole Winds in X-rays: SUBWAYS IV. Tracing Radio Emission and Unveiling the Role of Winds: Results

-For the extended sources instead, we first match the image resolution of the proprietary data in order to derive consistent measurements that can be used for computing spectral indices reliably between 145 MHz and 1.5 GHz and between 1.5 and 6 GHz.
-We note that all sources, even when resolved, except for PG1425+267, have sizes smaller than the C-band largest angular scale recoverable by the instrument ($29''$), ensuring no flux loss.
-Hence only for PG1425+267 we set a cut in baseline length during imaging ($b_{min}\sim2585 \lambda$), so that all data are sensitive to the same scales of emission at both frequencies (see Tab.~\ref{tab:image_params}).
-For all the extended targets, we first create new images at 6 GHz with a natural weighting, then smooth the outcomes with the task \texttt{imsmooth} to match the beam at 1.5 GHz.
+For all the extended targets, we first created new images at 6 GHz with a natural weighting, then smoothed the outcomes with the task \texttt{imsmooth} to match the beam at 1.5 GHz.
 The final images at 6 GHz have $\theta_{6GHz}\sim 4''-5''$, for the targets labelled with $\dagger$ in Table~\ref{tab:image_params}.
 The flux densities are then measured from these images following the 3$\sigma_{rms}$ contours.
-The same approach is used to extract flux densities from the complementary surveys.
-We note that the resolution of the archival images from FIRST and VLASS is similar enough to LoTSS and the proprietary data to allow a qualitative comparison.
-Lastly, despite the much worse resolution, RACS data can be useful to reconstruct the overall SED (Spectral Energy Distribution) shape.
+The same approach is used to extract flux densities from complementary surveys.
+We note that the resolution of the archival images from FIRST and VLASS is similar enough to LoTSS and the proprietary data to allow for a qualitative comparison.
+Lastly, despite the much worse resolution, RACS data can be useful in reconstructing the overall SED (spectral energy distribution) shape.
 Further discussion on this can be found in Sect.~\ref{lab:SEDs}.

 The uncertainty associated with the integrated flux density $F_{\nu}$ is computed as